Anti-Indian sentiment: Slumdog Millionaire

+Some filmmakers and actors from Bollywood were also critical of Slumdog Millionaire, including Aamir Khan, Priyadarshan and music director Aadesh Shrivastava.

 Pakistani media

 Pakistani media commentators such as Zaid Hamid were accused by other Pakistanis of promoting Indophobia.
 In an editorial published in Daily Times Tayyab Shah accused him of acting at the behest of the Pakistani security establishment and condemned his views.
 Along with Lashkar-e-Taiba he is one of the main proponents in present-day Pakistan of Ghazwatul Hind, a battle where Muslims will conquer India and establish Sharia rule according to a Hadith.

-Talking to reporters after inaugurating an exhibition in Lahore, Majid Nizami, the chief editor of Nawa-i-Waqt, stated "freedom is the greatest blessing of the Almighty, Who may save us from dominance of Hindus, as our sworn enemy India is bent upon destroying Pakistan.
+Talking to reporters after inaugurating an exhibition in Lahore, Majid Nizami, the chief editor of Nawa-i-Waqt, stated "freedom is the greatest blessing of the Almighty, Who may save us from the dominance of Hindus, as our sworn enemy India is bent upon destroying Pakistan.
 However, if it did not refrain from committing aggression against us, then Pakistan is destined to defeat India because our horses in the form of atomic bombs and missiles are far better than Indian 'donkeys'."

+Government involvement

 Some of the anti-India propaganda is claimed to be driven by the Pakistani military.
-In December 2010 many Pakistani newspapers published reports based on United States diplomatic cables leaks which portrayed India in a negative light.
+In December 2010, many Pakistani newspapers published reports based on United States diplomatic cables leaks which portrayed India in a negative light.
 The Guardian reported that none of the information reported by Pakistani media could be verified in its database of leaked cables.
-Thereafter several newspapers apologized.
-The fake cables were believed to have been planted by Inter-Services Intelligence.
+Thereafter several newspapers apologised.
+The fake cables were believed to have been planted by the Pakistani Inter-Services Intelligence.